hamidgokce/MY_PROJECTS/linux/hands-on/linux-02-environment-variables/README.md

 At the end of the this hands-on training, students will be able to;

 - explain environment variables.
+It is a dynamic-named value that can affect the way running processes will behave on a computer.
 - understand Quoting with Variables.

 ## Outline